 CNC Probing / Surface Mapping

-For milling or engraving on rounded surfaces, a probe like DATRON’s Z-Correction Probe is required and in many cases a rotary axis is also necessary.
-To machine round stock or engrave on round work-pieces, the 4th axis provides the necessary flexibility.
-The 4th axis integrates virtually seamlessly with the CNC machining control.
-The 4th axis can be used to substitute either the X or the Y axis, and can be dynamically switched under program control.
-The 4th and 5th axis together provide the flexibility needed for the most complex work-pieces.
-The 5th axis is used to independently rotate the 4th axis, each axis independently and dynamically controlled by the appropriate machining program.
+For milling or engraving on rounded surfaces, a probe like DATRON’s Z-Correction Probe is required and in many cases, a rotary axis is also necessary.
+To machine round stock or engrave on round workpieces, the 4th axis provides the necessary flexibility.
+The 4th axis integrates seamlessly with the CNC machine control.
+The 4th axis can be used to substitute either the X or the Y axis and can be dynamically switched under the program control.
+Together, the 4th and 5th axis provide the flexibility needed for the most complex workpieces.
+The 5th axis is used to independently rotate each axis including the 4th axis and is dynamically controlled by the machining program.
 As a result, machining at an angle on a round part is easily accomplished.

 But, there are still more great uses for an integrated CNC probe.
-Take part identification or part location for example.
+For example, take part identification or part location.
 Part identification is when the probe takes measurements to determine which blank has been set up so that it can automatically run the appropriate milling program.
-This strategy is often used by manufacturers who have a variety of similar but different parts to produce.
-Again, using firearm manufacturing as an example, 1911 handguns often have similar size and shape but come in a variety of different calibers – from 9mm, 45 mm etc. So, if the manufacturer uses a milling machine with integrated probing for part identification, even if the machine operator places the wrong blank in the machine, the machine can be programed to run the program appropriate for that particular part.
-This eliminates waste, and in this heavily regulated industry that eliminates headaches as well.
+This strategy is often used by manufacturers who have a variety of similar but slightly different parts to produce.
+Again, using firearm manufacturing as an example, 1911 handguns often have similar sizes and shapes but come in a variety of different calibers – from 9mm to 45mm.
+So, if the manufacturer uses a milling machine with integrated probing for part identification, and even if the machine operator places the wrong blank in the machine, the machine can be programed to run the correct program for that particular part.
+This eliminates waste, and in that heavily regulated industry, it eliminates headaches as well.

-In terms of part location, a machine such as the DATRON M8Cube with integrated probing and the 3D Probe Extension can probe features unique to a particular part to determine the exact position and placement of that part on the machining table.
-This includes finding centers of holes and bosses, edge finding and pre-measuring blanks before the machining starts.
-The 3D-Probe extension enables the Z-Correction Probe to function in three dimensions.
-Intuitive programming allows machining programs to adjust themselves to the particular work-piece on the machining bed.
+In terms of part location, a machine such as the DATRON M8Cube with the 3D Probe Extension can probe features unique to a particular part to determine the exact position and placement of that part on the machining table.
+This includes finding centers of holes and bosses, edge finding, and pre-measuring blanks before the machining starts.
+The 3D Probe extension enables the Z-Correction Probe to function in three dimensions.
+Intuitive programming allows the machining programs to adjust themselves to the particular workpiece on the machine bed.
 Material variations in X, Y, and Z can be compensated dynamically to maintain part quality and uniformity.
-For further quality control, work pieces can be checked after machining almost like a built in CMM (Coordinate Measuring Machine).
-Finally, don’t tell your competitors, but, certain parts can even be probed for the purpose of reverse engineering.
+For further quality control, workpieces can be checked after machining almost like a built-in CMM (Coordinate Measuring Machine).
+Finally, don’t tell your competitors, but, certain parts can even be probed for reverse engineering.